wbamberg/idl-reference/docs/nsITextToSubURI.md

 note: this method assumes the URI as UTF-8 and fallbacks to the given
 charset if the charset is an ASCII superset

-@param aCharset the charset to convert from
-@param aURIFragment the URI (or URI fragment) to unescape
-@return Unescaped aURIFragment  converted to unicode
-@throws NS_ERROR_UCONV_NOCONV when there is no decoder for aCharset
-        or error code of nsIUnicodeDecoder in case of conversion failure

 #### Parameters ####